axionjs/axionsjs-mcp-server/REFACTORING.md

-# AxionsJS MCP Server - Refactored
+# AxionJS MCP Server - Refactored

 This MCP server has been successfully refactored to follow the MagicUI pattern, using a unified `registry.json` approach instead of separate registry files.